 Isotonic sports drinks - how do they work?

 Isotonic sports drinks (carbohydrates-electrolyte solutions, with e.g. C2MAX*) are the choice for most athletes.
 They have the same particle density (osmolality) as blood plasma and are therefore rapidly emptied from the gut, which quickly replace fluids lost by sweating and maintain hydration during prolonged exercise.

 PowerBar ISOACTIVE and ISOMAX Isotonic sports drinks

-PowerBar Isoactive Drink Mix - 1.32kg and PowerBar IsoMax 1.2kg Tub are designed to provide the maximum rate of hydration.
-They provide a carbohydrate electrolyte solution that leaves you refreshed and helps maintain your endurance.
+PowerBar IsoActive and PowerBar IsoMax are designed to provide the maximum rate of hydration.
+They provide a carbohydrate-electrolyte solution that leaves you refreshed and helps maintain your endurance.

-When we take part in any kind of physical activity we require energy; the rate of energy used is determined by the intensity of our activity.
-Carbohydrates are the number one source of fuel for endurance activities and can be stored in the form of glycogen in our liver and muscles.
+When we take part in any kind of physical activity we require energy.
+Carbohydrates are the number one source of fuel for endurance activities and can be stored in the form of glycogen in our liver and also in muscles.
 This source of energy is easily available for our working muscles.

-The PowerBar energy products have been developed for endurance sports with C2MAX Dual Source Carb Mix, a special ratio of glucose and fructose sources.
-The recommended carbohydrate intake depends on duration and intensity of the activity and lasts up to 90g carbohydrates per hour.
+PowerBar energy products have been developed for endurance sports with a special ratio of glucose and fructose sources.
+The recommended carbohydrate intake depends on the duration and intensity of the activity and lasts up to 90g carbohydrates per hour.

 It’s important that you give your body the right nutrients and the right amounts directly after exercise.
 The body needs: